revbayes/revbayes.github.io/tutorials/ctmc/index.md

 {% endaside %}

 {% aside Alternative branch-length priors %}
-Some studies, *e.g.* {% cite Brown2010 %} {% cite Rannala2012 %},
+Some studies, *e.g.* {% citet Brown2010 Rannala2012 %},
 have criticized the exponential prior distribution for branch lengths because it induces a gamma-distributed tree-length and the mean of this gamma distribution grows with the number of taxa.
-For example, we can use instead a specific gamma prior distribution (or any other distribution defined on a positive real variable) for the tree length, and then use a Dirichlet prior distribution to break the tree length into the corresponding branch lengths {% cite Zhang2012 %}.
+As an alternative, we can instead use a specific gamma prior distribution (or any other distribution defined on a positive real variable) for the tree length, and then use a Dirichlet prior distribution to break the tree length into the corresponding branch lengths {% cite Zhang2012 %}.